Click Here to Leave Website

 Learn about family violence, the barriers to leaving a dangerous relationship, and the resources and options that are available in your area.

 Keep a journal of any abuse that you see.
 Include the time, date, what happened, and the names of any other witnesses.
 Whenever it's safe, encourage the victim to tell the truth to doctors and medical professionals, make police reports, and contact the local shelter.
-Remember that involving people and authorities outside the relationship may increase her danger level.
+Remember involving people and authorities outside the relationship may increase their danger level. .
 Encourage, but don't pressure.

-Remind her that what is happening is not her fault, that she doesn't deserve what is happening, and that she can have a better life!
+Remind them that what is happening is not their fault, that they don’t deserve what is happening, and that they can have a better life!

 Stay in Touch

 Victims of violence are often isolated from friends and family.
-Do everything you can to stay in touch with her.
-Give her opportunities to get out of the home and spend time with others.
+Do everything that you can to stay in touch with them.
+Give them opportunities to get out of the home and spend time with others.

 Provide Material Support